pau-3i8/Wavenet_research/README.md

 #### Compiling Cython .pyx code

-Go to the directory /Wavenet and execute:
+One downloaded the repository, go to the directory /Wavenet and execute:
 ```
 python3 setup.py build_ext --inplace
 ```